It’s been a few months since my trip to Jordan, but I left the best for the last – practical tips to plan your own trip.

 I found that most affordable hotels were in the capital city and some of the most expensive ones were by the Dead Sea.

-If you have 5 days and more, it’s best to plan your drive from north to south and back, and plan some interest points along the way.
+If you have 5 days and more, it’s best to plan your drive from north to south and back, and plan some, for example, it’s along the way.
 For trips shorter than that, I would head straight to Petra village (Wadi Musa) and perhaps stop by the Dead Sea on your way back.

 Hotels in Amman